 Thankfully, acupuncture works very effectively for these disharmonies, and we acupuncturists have many techniques for regulating the qi in your body.

-The next installment of Acupuncture basics will be on the channels, or meridians of the body, and acupuncture points, so stay tuned...
+The next installment of Acupuncture basics is on the channels, or meridians of the body, and acupuncture points, you can find that here.